 Which options can you easily load and unload?
 Can you pull clothes right off when you're in a rush, or is more care required?
 In this testing category, we look at how easy each hanger is to use.
 Clothes hangers might seem simple in general, but there are definitely differences that we note after using each comparatively for three weeks.

 Of the skirt and pant-specific clothes hangers, we love the JS Non-Slip Pants hanger.
-The open concept design allows you to pull clothing off easily, even though the non-slip coating does require a bit more work.
-We also love that you don't need to deal with clamps, which takes more time, which we had to deal with when hanging pants and skirts on the House Day Skirt Hangers and Mawa By Reston-Lloyd.
+The open-concept design allows you to pull clothing off easily, even though the non-slip coating does require a bit more work.
+We also love that you don't need to deal with clamps, which takes more time than when hanging pants and skirts on the House Day Skirt Hangers and Mawa By Reston-Lloyd.

 In addition to assessing the quality of each hanger out of the box, we also subjected each product to a bending test.
-With a focus on budget-friendly options, it's not surprising that many of these aren't the highest quality, but after bending several, we've got a good idea of which you will have to buy again, and which are meant to stay for life.
+With a focus on budget-friendly options, it's not surprising that many of these aren't the highest quality, but after bending several, we've got a good idea of which you will have to buy again and which are meant to last for the long haul.
 In general, those with thicker metal or wood constructions typically do better and will last you longer than plastic or thinner wire options.

 Wooden clothes hangers like the Zober Wooden Suit and Proman Kaskade have fairly durable arms, but the lower rungs are cheap.
-With one big pull, we were able to easily pull the lower rung out as it's only secured by a single nail.
-In a regular use case, we wouldn't expect these to break unless the circumstances were quite extenuating.
+With one big pull, we were able to easily pull the lower rung out as a single nail only secures it.
+We wouldn't expect these to break in a regular use case unless the circumstances were quite extenuating.
 The arms wouldn't break until we flexed and bent them six times, each with similar performance.

 Of the cheaper plastic construction, the Sharpty is the most durable.
-It'll still flex under weight, but during the bending tests, it took three big bends (with a lot of force) to snap it in half.
+It'll still flex under weight, but it took three big bends (with a lot of force) to snap it in half during the bending tests.
 The Utopia Home Plastic, on the other hand, broke after one hard bend and almost shattered.
 While prices are similar, the Sharpty is a far more durable option.

 Are you sick of your delicates or slippery cami falling off the hanger and falling to the floor?
-In this metric, we assess which offer the best in non-slip performance.
-Those with a velvet finish or a rubberized coating do best while others simply don't compare.
+In this metric, we assess which models offer the best non-slip performance.
+Those with a velvet finish or a rubberized coating do best, while others simply don't compare.

 In addition to a textured surface, other ways to make a hanger non-slip include incorporating grooves, hooks, or clamps into the architecture.
-For example, both plastic options, like the Sharpty Black Hanger, and Utopia Home Plastic have these features which allow you to hang delicates with sewn-in straps with ease.
+For example, plastic options like the Sharpty Black Hanger and Utopia Home Plastic have these features, which allow you to hang delicates with sewn-in straps with ease.
 The Utopia Plastic is the easiest to use as the grooves are built into the structure of the hanger itself to prevent slippage.
-Aside from these features, the plastic is quite slippery and clothing will typically slip right off.
+Aside from these features, the plastic is quite slippery, and clothing will typically slip right off.

 Pant and skirt holders have clamps to keep clothing in place or an open-ended design.
-The JS Non-slip Pants has no clamps but uses a rubberized coating that sticks to clothes to prevent them from falling to the floor.
+The JS Non-Slip Pants lacks clamps but uses a rubberized coating that sticks to clothes to prevent them from falling to the floor.
 The best clamps on a clothes hanger set-up are those with rubberized tips, like that found in the Mawa by Reston-Lloyd.
 These clamps are super strong and burly.
-Other clamps like those found in the House Day Skirt and Zober Premium don't have as much force behind the spring and the vinyl tips keep most articles of clothing in place and safe from damage.
+Other clamps like those found in the House Day Skirt and Zober Premium don't have as much force behind the spring, and the vinyl tips keep most articles of clothing in place and safe from damage.

 Wooden clothes hangers, on the other hand, have a larger arm length and width, which increases surface area to avoid slippage, but they are still slippery.
 Not even the shoulder grooves won't prevent silk shirts from slipping off.
 We do appreciate the vinyl-lined trouser rung on the Zober Wooden Suit that makes it less slippery than the Proman Kascade and will keep your skirts and pants in place.

 Features that save space or allow you to add more clothing per hanger offer exceptional functionality and value.
-Some options incorporate excellent space-saving performance that you wouldn't expect or even know about.
+Some options incorporate excellent and unexpected space-saving performance.
 In our testing, we try to load each clothes hanger up with different types of clothing to figure out the limitations of each product.
-We also take the time to measure the amount of space a group of each takes up, space-wise, to quantitatively assess which offer the best in space-saving options!
-For all you living in shoe-box apartments or out of your vans, you'll appreciate these features.
+We measure the amount of space each grouping of hangers takes up in order to quantitatively assess which provides the best space-saving options.
+Those living in small spaces where storage is at a premium will appreciate these features.

-Two stand-out space saving clothes hangers include the Proman Kascade and House Skirt.
-The Proman Kascade features a small round circle in the hook, which allows you to stack them when you've got clothing loaded onto the arms.
+Two stand-out space-saving clothes hangers include the Proman Kascade and House Skirt.
+The Proman Kascade features a small circle in the hook, which allows you to stack them when you've got clothing loaded onto the arms.
 You can easily unhook or keep them in position while you take clothing on and off.
 The House Skirt also has a similar feature but is a dedicated pant and skirt hanger.
-It also features a wider profile which allows you to easily hang clothing of all different sizes with ease.
-Both options are great if you are living in small spaces, while others stack in less-space saving ways.
+It also features a wider profile, allowing you to easily hang clothing of all different sizes.
+Both options are great if you are living in small spaces, while others stack in less space-saving ways.

 — Amber King